zsluedem/monkq/docs/refs/assets/instrument.rst

     .. py:attribute:: maint_margin_rate

-        The minimum maintain margin rate to keep the position not to liquidate.
+        The minimum maintainance margin rate to keep the position not to liquidate.

     .. py:attribute:: settlement_fee